Desire1991/-Credit_Risk_Analysis/README.md

 ## Overview:

-In this project, using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I oversampled the data using the RandomOverSampler and SMOTE algorithms and undersampled the data using the ClusterCentroids algorithm.
+In this project, using the credit card, credit dataset from LendingClub, a peer-to-peer lending services company, I oversampled the data using the RandomOverSampler and SMOTE algorithms and undersampled the data using the ClusterCentroids algorithm.
 Then, I used a combinatorial approach of over and undersampling using the SMOTEENN algorithm.
 Next, I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier, and EasyEnsembleClassifier, to predict credit risk.
-Finally, I evaluated the performance of these models and made a written recommendation on whether they should be used to predict credit risk.
+Then, I evaluated the performance of these models and made a written recommendation on whether they should be used to predict credit risk.

+Not only in this situation but also we need to know that when people borrow money to purchase homes, cars, starting a new business and pursue their education.
+Loans are an important part to modern society.
+These loans can present opportunity and challenges to banks and other lending institutions.
+So it is very important for lenders to make sure the borrower will be a good candidate in order not to put their money in risk.

 ## Results:
 **Random Over Sampler (Naive Random Oversampling) Model:**